canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Verify that cloud-init ran successfully
 =======================================

-After launching the virtual machine, we should be able to connect to our instance using the User: ``ubuntu`` and Password: ``passw0rd``
+After launching the virtual machine we should be able to connect to our instance using the default distro username.
+In this case the default username is ``ubuntu`` and the password we configured is ``password``

 If you can log in using the configured password, it worked!